 Keep A Price Notebook

 If you do all of your shopping at one store, you are wasting money.
 For example: Aldi may have the best price on cereal, but Sam's has the best price on peanut butter, and another store may be the best on flour this week only.
 With a notebook or app of best prices for each item (in alphabetical order by item), you can look quickly to see if an item really is a good deal or not.
 It needs to be something you can carry with you and update often.
-I update at home with my store receipt.
+Use a pencil if you are using a physical and not digital notebook so that you can change prices often!
+I update at home after the groceries are put away with the prices from my store receipt.
 Be sure to track the size of each item and the price per pound at each store.
 Have a code letter for each store.
 If they have a sale, record the sale price, but keep track of the regular price too.

 An entry might look something like this:

-You can put a mark by the best price, I bolded it above.
+You can put a mark by the best price, I bolded it above and put an asterisk by it.

 Use the discount bread store and buy as much as you can in one trip whenever possible.
 You can save so much money by purchasing bread there and freezing it.
 If you are going to make your own bread, make your own yeast too.
 My favorite sour dough yeast starter recipe is from Serene Allison at Above Rubies.